 A Mortgage Broker That Educates:

-As a top rated mortgage lender in California we believe in educating our clients about everything there is to know about the mortgage industry.
+As a top rated mortgage broker in California we believe in educating our clients about everything there is to know about the mortgage industry.
 Below are some brief definitions of topics associated with doing a mortgage. if you have any questions please don’t hesitate to ask!

 Review your credit history before you apply for a mortgage loan.
 Understanding what is on your credit report will provide you with vital information you need to shop for a new loan.
 If there are any errors, be sure to correct them especially if the errors are causing your interest rate to go up.
 If you have credit card balances above 35% of your credit limit, try to pay them down 60-90 days prior to applying for a home loan.
 Once you go above a 35% ratio, it starts to negatively affect your credit.
 Work with a solid California mortgage company to make sure you have the best information.

 When looking for the best California home loan rates, don’t get entangled in the initial “A.P.R.
 Trap”!
 Not all Mortgage Consultants calculate the A.P.R the right way, as some don’t even know how to provide an accurate A.P.R.
 To get your best reading of the cost of the loan just obtain all the fees and costs in writing.
 If you would like additional Mortgage Updates; please be sure to check back with us frequently as we strive to provide the most up-to-date mortgage information.

 Another important tip to remember when you complete your transaction, be aware that you will pay daily interest to your new lender.
 This interest is charged on all new first lien mortgages and starts the day the loan is funded.
 Ask ahead of time what the Mortgage Consultant expects the daily interest charges to be.
 Since a specific closing date has not been set the daily interest estimate will most likely chance when you close your mortgage.